olitreadwell/coaching/README.md

 - **Cancellation Policy:** If you need to reschedule a session, please let me know at least 24 hours in advance.
 - **Payment:** Payment for coaching sessions is due [provide details about payment methods and timing].
-- **Respect and Professionalism:** We will treat each other with respect and professionalism throughout our coaching journey.
+- **Respect and Professionalism:** We will treat each other with respect and professionalism throughout our coding journey.

 ## Discounts

-Occasionally, I offer special discounts and promotions to make coaching more accessible.
+Occasionally, I offer special discounts and promotions to make coding coaching more accessible.
 Stay tuned for updates on current discounts and exciting offers!

-##
+## My Schedule

+I'm available for tutoring sessions from Monday to Sunday.
+We can meet in-person or online, depending on your preference and convenience.

+Thank you for considering me as your coding tutor.
+I'm looking forward to helping you achieve your coding goals and supporting you in your coding progress.
+Together, we'll embark on an exciting coding journey!